raspberrypilearning/interactive-animation/en/step_2.md

 --- no-print ---

 Click on the green flags below to **experience** the following example Scratch projects.
-Look at the appearance of each sprite and how they move.
+Look at the appearance of each sprite and how they move:

 **Popping balloons**:
 <div class="scratch-preview">